DavidMLink/GenerateSpringTable/README.md

 - On Mac, you may need to allow write, read, executable permissions

-- Navigate to folder, and run the program by typing `./setup.sh`
+- Navigate to folder, and run the program by typing `./setup.sh` and follow the prompts

-- After completing the program, merely move the folders into whatever project you want the boilerplate code.
+- After completing the program, merely move the folders into whatever project you want the boilerplate code

 #### PLAN OUT YOUR PROJECT BEFORE USING THIS PROGRAM ⚠️